jfrancis42/js8net/README.md

 ## The Library

 js8net is a python3 package for interacting with the JS8Call API.
 It works exclusively in TCP mode.
 It *might* work with python2.
 I haven't tried it.
+If it doesn't work, but you'd like it to, I'll happily consider your patches for inclusion.

 The JS8Call API is a bit painful to use directly from your own code for several reasons: